a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 maintain

-keeping a machine or system running efficiently with a minimum amount of down-time; ror use in this analysis the term “maintain” can encompass: checking for worn parts, lubrication, adjustment, inspection and modification
+keeping a machine or system running efficiently with a minimum amount of down-time; for use in this standard the term “maintain” can encompass: checking for worn parts, lubrication, adjustment, inspection and modification

 manufacturers’ specifications